PokeCatStudio/Rewrite30days/README.md

 ## 【A Message from the Developer】
 Thank you once again for your support!
 This is my very first game, so please go easy on me!
+(which means there may be lots of bugs)

 Around a year or two ago, I made a mock-up of a training sim game UI using PowerPoint, just for fun.
 After starting university and majoring in game development, I discovered I actually had a knack for programming...